barrelstrength/sprout-docs/docs/coding-guidelines.md

 Front-end packages are managed in `package.json`.
 Third-party libraries that must be included in the plugin are are added to the `lib` folder.
 CSS (SCSS) and Javascript (ES6) assets are managed with Webpack via Laravel Mix.
 Each Asset Source is configured in `webpack.mix.js` to process files from the `src/web/[assetbundle]/src` folder and compile them to the `src/web/[assetbundle]/dist` folder.

+Four npm scripts are available during development:

+- **watch** - Watches for changes in resources and builds production `dist/` files
+- **build** - Builds production `dist/` files once
+- **debug** - Watches for changes in resources and builds dev `dist/` files
+- **dev** - Builds dev `dist/` files once

+The `dist/` files built for production and dev have the same filenames, so it is a convention that we only commit production files to the repository.
+The `debug` and `dev` commands can be used when debugging.

 ### Resources and templating

 ```